Ever wondered How to Steam a Frozen Cooked Alaskan King Crab Legs that you buy at Costco, Sam’s Club or any seafood store.

 Note: These are fully cooked.

-- Again, if using the steamer cut it into pieces so it fits.
+3. Again, if using the steamer cut it into pieces so it fits.
 Check out my photo above and you’ll see that the steamer is not big enough for these legs.
-Add water and steam for at least 20 minutes if fully frozen.
-If already thawed steam for at least 6 to 10 minutes.
+Add water and steam for at least 15-18 minutes or until warm if frozen.
+If already thawed, steam for at least 4 to 6 minutes.

-- Before you lay the King Crab Legs in the tray put a wire rack on top of the tray then place the crab legs on the wire rack.
+2. Before you lay the King Crab Legs in the tray, put a wire rack on top of the tray then place the crab legs on the wire rack.
 Crab legs should not touch the bottom of tray.

-- Cover tray with foil.
-Before putting foil make sure crab legs are not submerged in water.
+4. Cover tray with foil.
+Before putting foil, make sure crab legs are not submerged in water.

-- Depending on your stove steam it in medium or medium-low setting.
-Simmer for at least 20 minutes if fully frozen.
+5. Depending on your stove, steam it in medium or medium-low setting.
+Simmer for at least 15-18 minutes if frozen.

 - 3 pounds Alaska crab legs